grohith327/hackerrank/README.md

 # hackerrank
-Solutions to questions from hackerrank in C++ or Python My profile: https://www.hackerrank.com/grohith327
+Solutions to questions from hackerrank in C++ or Python.
+My profile: https://www.hackerrank.com/grohith327